keijiro/Evp3/README.md

 [Rsvfx]: https://github.com/keijiro/Rsvfx

 Evp3 was made with Unity 2019.1.
-A RealSense depth camera device (D415 is preferred) and an audio input device (mic) are required.
+A RealSense depth camera device (D415 is preferable) and an audio input device (mic) are required.